Altinn/altinn-studio-docs/content/app/development/ux/fields/grouping/repeating/table/_index.en.md

 - `textOverflow` - is used to controll behaviour when text content is too large for a table cell.
     - `lineWrap` - set to `false` in order to turn of linebreaking.
 Default is `true`.
     - `maxHeight` - sets number of lines before overflowing text is hidden with an elipsis (...). `"maxHeight": 0` results in turning off linebreaking.
+- `editInTable` - set to `true` to enable editing of the component in the table view.
+Default is `false`.
+See more about this in the [section describing this functionality](#showing-components-directly-in-the-table).
+- `showInExpandedEdit` - set to `false` to hide the component in the expanded edit view.
+Default is `true`.
+See more about this in the [section describing this functionality](#showing-components-directly-in-the-table).

 Example: